PeterGamma/What-happened-to-livetrack.io/README.md

 Zurich 6.12.2019

 What happened  to livetrack.io?
-Is it possible to bring livetrack.io back to live again?
+Is it possible to bring livetrack.io back to life again?

 Livetrack.io fitted perfectly to IpBike.
 I don t know any other application appart from Garmin connect mobile which would be suitable for a live-tracking service.